 Do We have anything for...?

-This is the refrain of Business Development Directors and other client-facing professionals, needing to respond to a request, create a leave-behind for tomorrow's meeting, or refine a presentation.
+This is the recurring refrain of business development directors and other client-facing professionals needing to respond to a request, create a leave-behind for tomorrow's meeting, or refine a presentation.

-All too often the answer is "I think so, did you check..., or no."
+All too often the answer is "I think so, did you check...,?" or simply "no."

 This is content logic.